 Column (a).
-Enter your employer's name exactly as it is entered in box c of your Form W-2.
+Enter your employer's name exactly as it is entered on your Form W-2, box c.

 Column (b).
-For each employer's name you entered in column (a), enter the employer identification number or the words "applied for" exactly as shown in box b of your Form W-2.
+For each employer's name you entered in column (a), enter the employer identification number or the words "Applied For" exactly as shown on your Form W-2, box c.

 Column (c).
 Include all cash and charge tips you received.
-This includes the following:
+This includes the following tips.

 - Total tips you reported to your employer on time.
 Tips you reported, as required, by the 10th day of the month following the month you received them are considered income in the month you reported them.
-For example, tips you received in December 2012 that you reported to your employer after December 31, 2012, but by January 10, 2013, are considered income in 2013 and should be included on your 2013 Form W-2 and reported on line 1 of Form 4137.
-However, tips you received in December 2013 that you reported to your employer after December 31, 2013, but by January 10, 2014, are considered income in 2014.
-Do not include these tips on line 1. - Tips you did not report to your employer on time or did not report at all.
-This should include any allocated tips shown in box 8 on your Form(s) W-2 unless you can prove that your unreported tips are less than the amount in box 8.
-Tips you did not report to your employer on time or did not report at all are considered income to you in the month you actually received them.
-For example, tips you received in December 2013 that you reported to your employer after January 10, 2014, are considered income in 2013 because you did not report them to your employer on time.

-• Tips you received that you were not required to report to your employer because they totaled less than \$20 during the month.
+For example, tips you received in December 2013 that you reported to your employer after December 31, 2013, but by January 10, 2014, are considered income in 2014 and should be included on your 2014 Form W-2 and reported on Form 4137, line 1, However, tips you received in December 2014 that you reported to your employer after December 31, 2014, but by January 10, 2015, are considered income in 2015.
+Do not include these tips on line 1. - Tips you did not report to your employer on time or did not report at all (include any allocated tips shown in box 8 on your Form(s) W-2 unless you can prove that your unreported tips are less than the amount in box 8).
+These tips are considered income to you in the month you actually received them.
+For example, tips you received in December 2014 that you reported to your employer after January 10, 2015, are considered income in 2014 because you did not report them to your employer on time. - Tips you received that you were not required to report to your employer because they totaled less than \$20 during the month. - Allocated tips you must report as income (see Allocated tips above). - Line 5.
+Enter only the tips you were not required to report to your employer because the total received was less than \$20 in a calendar month.
+These tips are not subject to social security and Medicare tax. - Line 8.
+For railroad retirement (RRTA) compensation, do not include an amount greater than \$117,000, which is the amount subject to the 6.2% rate for 2014.